 In the governmental funds financial statements, the School District has significant amounts recorded as liabilities due to other governmental units.
-This balance represents amounts due to the various governmental agencies, including Detroit Public Schools Community District and the State of Michigan.
+This balance represents amounts due to the State of Michigan.

 Long-term Obligations

 In the government-wide financial statements, long-term debt, and other long-term obligations are reported as liabilities in the applicable governmental activities statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are expensed at the time they are incurred.
 In the fund financial statements, governmental fund types recognize bond issuances and premiums as other financing sources and bond discounts as other financing uses.
 The General Fund and Bond Redemption Fund are generally used to liquidate governmental long-term debt.